ABC Family Worldwide: Acquisition by Disney

 In March 2002, Angela Shapiro was named president of ABC Family Worldwide, after moving from president of Buena Vista Productions.
 She originally reported to ABC Broadcast Group president Steve Bornstein, who resigned in 2002.
 The post then reported directly to Disney president Bob Iger.
 In October 2003, ABC Family Worldwide was amalgamated into the ABC Cable Networks Group, run by Anne Sweeney.
 Shapiro also left the network that month.
 Later, programming executive Linda Mancuso died in December 2003.
 In early 2004, ABC Family's original movie production unit was taken over by Disney Channel's vice president of original programming and production Gary Marsh and vice president of original movies Michael Healy.

 In January 2004, Fox Kids Europe, Fox Kids Latin America and the ABC Cable Group launched a new joint brand for their children's television operations, Jetix, which would be used to brand programming blocks which aired on ABC Family and Toon Disney, its television channels in Europe and Latin America, along with its program library and merchandising.

 On December 8, 2008, Disney reached an agreement to increase its ownership in Jetix Europe to 96%, and announced an intent to purchase the remainder to give it full ownership.
 Following its takeover of Jetix Europe, Disney began migrating the Jetix properties in the region to a new brand, Disney XD.
 In 2009, Switchover Media—a company formed by the management of the Italian Jetix operation, acquired the K2 and GXT networks from Disney, and managed Jetix until its re-branding as Disney XD.
 Switchover would later be purchased by Discovery Communications.

-On May 12, 2010, Saban Capital Group's Saban Brands (a successor to Saban Entertainment) bought the rights to the Power Rangers franchise back from Disney for $43 million.
+On May 12, 2010, Saban Capital Group's Saban Brands bought the rights to the Power Rangers franchise back from Disney for $43 million.
 Rights to the then-upcoming season Power Rangers Samurai, as well as previous seasons, were acquired by Nickelodeon in 2011.
 In September 2012, Saban Brands also re-acquired the international rights to the Digimon franchise, partnering with MarVista Entertainment as distributor.
 Hasbro subsequently announced a deal to acquire Saban Brands' entertainment assets in May 2018.